milowedo/longpoll/README.md

 * in your client implementation directory run `npm install millosz-long-poll`

-* in server side just include a jar in maven dependencies from maven_lib/millosz/app-polling
+* in server side include a jar in maven dependencies from maven_lib/millosz/app-polling adn then configure Spring Configuration Files remembering to make sessionCreationPolicy STATELESS in a SecurityConfiguration
 ---
 ### Client
 Inject the class (import it first), and set the requested url